Legendary Stardust Cowboy: "Paralyzed"

 In 1973, NASA used the song to wake up members of its space crew.
 The crew was allegedly so distracted from the shock over the course of the day that NASA forbade the use of the song for that purpose ever again, effectively banning the song from space.

 In the 1994 book The New Book of Rock Lists, writers Dave Marsh and James Bernard name "Paralyzed" the "Worst Song Issued by a Major Label".
-They write that the Legendary Stardust Cowboy was "a one-man band incapable of playing any instrument, singing in tune, or keeping in time even with himself," but note that "certain outlaw country fans consider ['Paralyzed'] a camp classic."
+They write that the Legendary Stardust Cowboy was "a one-man band incapable of playing any instrument, singing in tune, or keeping in time even with himself," but note that "certain outlaw country fans consider 'Paralyzed' a camp classic."
 Conversely, critic Toby Creswell includes the song in his book 1001 Songs: The Great Songs of All Time and the Artists, Stories and Secrets Behind Them (2005).
 In 1976, "Paralyzed" ranked 15th in the first ever Festive Fifty, a top 50 list documenting the favourite songs of listeners of John Peel's radio show.
 Classical pianist Paul Lewis considers the song his guilty pleasure.

 Later career

 Odam was invited to appear on other programs but these were canceled because of a musicians' strike that halted live television performances.
 By the time the strike was over, his 15 minutes of fame had lapsed.
 Historian Rob Weiner of Texas Tech University considers Odam's musical career "a product of desperation," a result of the adage that "there is nothing to do in Lubbock".
 "Paralyzed" went on to be featured on several Doctor Demento compilations, and it often appears prominently in lists of the worst recordings ever made.

 Odam has continued recording intermittently since "Paralyzed" and released several albums and singles.
-"I Took a Trip on a Gemini Spaceship"—a strange and celestial LSD-trip-style satire of the Van Heusen/Mercer tune "I Thought About You"—was covered by longtime fan David Bowie on his Heathen album.
+"I Took a Trip on a Gemini Spaceship"—an LSD-tinged satire of "I Thought About You"—was covered by longtime fan David Bowie on his Heathen album.
 Odam, who was largely oblivious to Bowie's fandom of his work, returned the compliment by recording his version of "Space Oddity".
 Bowie himself said that the term "stardust" in "Ziggy Stardust" is taken from The Legendary Stardust Cowboy.

 On a live online chatroom in his own ISP, BowieNet, Bowie was asked where he had discovered the Legendary Stardust Cowboy, to which he replied: "When I first joined Mercury Records in the late 60s, he was one of the only other artists they had.
 And they gave me his entire catalogue, which at the time was three singles.
 I immediately fell in love with his music.
 Well actually, the IDEA of his music.
 As the music itself wasn't too recognizable as being such."
 Bowie has often mentioned his love for Odam's music.

 A documentary of Odam's career, entitled Cotton Pickin’ Smash!
 The Story of the Legendary Stardust Cowboy, was prepared during the late 1980s.
 It remains unreleased commercially but is occasionally viewed non-commercially.